AuburnSports - Tracking the transfers

 Incoming (0): None

 The Skinny: Riley was probably AU’s most consistent middle linebacker last season and it will be interesting how the group responds to a new position coach and a more aggressive scheme.
-Tolan will have a chance to step in as an immediate starter.
+Tolan and Keys will have a chance to step in as an immediate starters with Keys a jumbo-sized Mike.
 Gordon and Woodyard both redshirted last fall but will have an opportunity to move past some veteran on the depth chart starting in the spring.
 This is a position that will have to be a priority in the 2024 class with so many upperclassmen.
+This position may have to take on more pass-rushing responsibilities.

 CORNERBACK AND NICKEL